ccpanda436/R-KV/README.md

 ### 🧮 Memory Saving
 **R-KV** allocates two fixed-size buffers—one for the retained KV cache and one for freshly generated tokens.
 Because these buffers stay the same size regardless of sequence length, memory usage remains *constant*, unlike **FullKV**, whose memory grows linearly with the sequence.
-See the full breakdown in the [Complexity appendix](./docs/appendix_complexity.md).

 R-KV keeps **two small, fixed-size buffers**: